-"What's causing 'a file error has occurred' while saving a Microsoft Word to a .doc or .docx format?
-I've been working on this document for all day, and everything's almost done so far, I don’t want to lose any data.
+"What's causing 'a file error has occurred while saving a Microsoft Word to a .doc or .docx format?
+I've been working on this document all day, and everything's almost done so far, I don’t want to lose any data.
 What should I do?"

 Microsoft Word is one of the best popular text processors used by most users.
 However, high usage rates also lead to higher error rates.
-Many issues are occurring when users opening, editing or saving a Word document, such as 'The file cannot be opened because there are problems with the contents', 'Word 2016 crashes on opening the old document in Windows 10', 'Word not responding', and more.
-Here, on this page, we will focus on one such usual Word file error - 'A file error has occurred'.
+Many issues are occurring when users open, edit, or save a Word document, such as 'The file cannot be opened because there are problems with the contents', 'Word 2016 crashes on opening the old document in Windows 10', 'Word not responding', and more.
+Here, on this page, we will focus on one such usual Word file error - 'A file error has occurred.

 |Workable Solutions||Step-by-step Troubleshooting|